 AIG Direct offers a wide range of products and services to both the individual and business markets.
 For individuals, AIG Direct’s offerings include:

-- Accident and Health Insurance – Accidental death and dismemberment insurance can help offset the financial burden that is faced when a loved one passes away suddenly and unexpectedly in an accident.
-This type of coverage will typically pay out an additional sum of money if the insured’s death is due to an accident as opposed to sickness or other natural causes.
+- Accident and Health Insurance – Accidental death and dismemberment insurance can help offset the financial burden that is faced when a loved one passes away suddenly and unexpectedly in a disaster.
+This type of coverage will typically pay out an additional sum of money if the insured’s death is due to an automobile incident as opposed to sickness or other natural causes.

 - Term Life Insurance – Term policies will cover an individual for a set amount of time, such as 10 years, 15 years, 20 years, or even 30 years.
 In most cases, term life insurance is very affordable coverage – especially if the insured is young and in relatively good health when applying for coverage.
 This is because term life provides only pure death benefit protection, without any type of cash value build up.
 Term life insurance can be a great way to obtain a high amount of coverage for a low premium cost.

 - Whole Life Insurance – Whole life is a form of permanent protection.
 This type of coverage provides a death benefit, along with a cash value component.
 As its name implies, whole policies are designed to cover an insured for the “whole” of his or her life.
 This means that, as long as the premium is paid, the coverage will remain in force.
-The cash value that is associated with a whole life policy is allowed to grow on a tax-deferred basis – meaning that there is no tax due on the gain until the time of withdrawal.
-This can essentially allow the funds to grow and compound exponentially over time.
-The whole policyholder is allowed to withdraw or borrow cash from the cash value component for any need that he or she sees fit.
-It is important to note, though, that any unpaid balance at the insured’s death will go against the amount of the death benefit that is paid out to the beneficiary.
+The monetary value that is associated with a whole life policy is permitted to increase on a tax-deferred foundation – meaning that there is no tax due on the gain until the time of withdrawal.
+This can essentially allow the money to accumulate and compound at an increasing rate over the course of time.
+The whole policyholder is authorized to withdraw or borrow cash from the money value component for any thing that he or she sees as okay.
+It is important to note, though, that any unpaid balance at the insured’s death will go against the amount of the death benefit that is given to the beneficiary.

 AIG holds high ratings from the insurance company rating agencies.